Sophie Jackson is a dog lover and trainer living in the UK. She competes in agility and obedience with her four dogs.

 Just because your dog always gets a lunchtime walk, does not mean you should continue them in the middle of summer.
 Getting up a little earlier to walk your buddy, or going out in the evening is far, far better.
 And ditch the ball or throw toy because even in the morning and late evening, it is still warm and you should not be encouraging your dog to over-exert itself and get hot.

-2. Head for the Beach, River or Lake, etc.
+2. Head for the Beach, River, Lake, etc.

 One of the best ways to exercise and keep your dog cool in summer is to find a safe swimming place.
 Not all dogs like to swim, but even just paddling at the edge of a stream is cooling.